 2- Google Page rank

 This is a sophisticated algorithm Google uses to classify websites from 0 to 10 with 10 being the top.
-Any webpage with a Google Page rank of 3 upwards is a great website and can be ( only can be ) reliable.
-The first thing I do whenever I land on a page for the first time is to check its Google Page rank.
-You can install its extension on your browser and will always show the rank number of any web page.
+Any webpage with a Google Page rank of 3 upwards is a website that has more chances of being credible.
+The first thing you should do whenever you land on a page for the first time is to check its Google Page rank.
+You can install its extension on your browser and with one click you will be able to see the rank number of any web page.
 Check this page to download the extension for Chrome, Firefox,or Safari

 3- Alexa Traffic rank

 Alexa traffic rank is another great tool to rank websites.
 Advertisers use it a lot especially when looking for potential clients.
 Alexa ranks websites according to their backlinks and pageviews.
-It starts with 26 million down to 1 with 1 being the top ( Google has 1 in alexa rank ).
-Any website ranked from 300.000 down can be ( only can be ) a good resource.
-Again Alexa has an extension for both Chrome and firefox and it can also be used right from their homepage.
+It starts with 26 million down to 1 with 1 being the top.
+Any website ranked from 300.000 has more chances of being a good resource.
+Again Alexa has an extension for both Chrome and Firefox and it can also be used right from their homepage.

 2- Finding and Evaluating Websites Assignments